 - More efficient delivery of care.

-- Decrease length of stay in hospital by coordinating in-house services promptly.
+- Decrease the length of stay in the hospital by coordinating in-house services promptly.

 - Enhance access to services for vulnerable populations and enhance the quality of care for all women.

-- Improved sharing of resources within the hospital and with community organizations.
+- Improved sharing of resources within the hospital and community organizations.

 - Increased patient satisfaction.

-Some areas of medical care that the Navigator can help assist you are:
+Some areas of medical care that the Navigator can help assist you with are: